Telios-org/rn-mobile-client/README.md

 			- Run another build but with the APK size not being at 5GB
 				- `yarn android`
 			- Patch `sodium-native` to require `sodium-native-nodejs-mobile`
+		- Automate setup - iOS
+			- Use `npm install --no-optional` with `PLATFORMNAME=iphoneos`
 	- [ ] utp-native
 		- Use [utp-native-nodejs-mobile?](https://github.com/mafintosh/utp-native/compare/master...staltz:master)
 	- [ ] Other native deps?